manuvaldi/ossperf/README.md

     -a : use the Swift API and not the S3 API (this requires the python client for the Swift API and the environment variables ST_AUTH, ST_USER and ST_KEY)
     -m : use the S3 API with the Minio Client (mc) instead of s3cmd.
 It is required to provide the alias of the mc configuration that shall be used
     -z : use the Azure CLI instead of the S3 API (this requires the python client for the Azure CLI and the environment variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY)
+    -c : use the AzCopy CLI instead of Azure CLI or S3 API (this requires "azcopy login" and the environment variable AZURE_STORAGE_ACCOUNT)
     -g : use the Google Cloud Storage CLI instead of the s3cmd (this requires the python client for the Google API) -w : use the AWS CLI instead of the s3cmd (this requires the installation and configuration of the aws cli client) -l : use a specific site (location) for the bucket.
 This is supported e.g. by the AWS S3 and Google Cloud Storage